 The enabling legislation of the Lottery requires an annual financial audit of the Lottery by the North Carolina Office of the State Auditor (OSA), or by an independent public accounting firm.
-The independent firm of Cherry, Bekaert & Holland, L.L.P. was contracted by OSA to conduct this audit.
+The independent firm of Cherry Bekaert LLP was contracted by OSA to conduct this audit.
 The financial statements have been audited in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
-The independent auditors' report on the Lottery's financial statements is included in the financial section of this report.
+The report of independent auditor on the Lottery's financial statements is included in the financial section of this report.